alainrk/unleashed-firmware/documentation/SubGHzRemoteProg.md

 FIX -> A0 RR RR R6
 COUNTER -> 00 00 02
 SEED -> Your seed from the remote button you got earlier
-8. Flipper will act as new remote, press Send button couple times near the receiver to register new remote
+8. flipper will act as new remote, press Send button couple times near the receiver to register new remote
 9. Done!

 ## Dea Mio
-1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> Dea Mio 433Mhz
+1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> Dea Mio 433MHz
 2. Open your new remote file
 3. Right arrow button on the flipper simulates press of hidden button in original remote
 4. Send button simulates one of basic buttons of the remote, can be programmed into the receiver